Posted on 3rd August, 2019

 Have you undergone hip replacement surgery and suffered from severe pain or required corrective surgery?

-The FDA Commissioner Scott Gottlieb and the Center for Devices, Jeff Shuren, made a recent statement on materials in medical devices.
+Then it might be of interest for you to learn that in March 2019, the FDA Commissioner Scott Gottlieb and the Center for Devices, Jeff Shuren, made a statement on materials in medical devices.

 Metal-on-metal (MoM) total hip replacement devices were among the products called out in the statement.
 The FDA also provided interim results from the "522" postmarket surveillance studies program for the devices.

-MoM total hip replacement devices have been moved into a higher risk category since 2016 and are no longer sold in the U.S. This action came after several years in which the implants have been followed relentlessly by safety concerns.
+MoM total hip replacement devices have been moved into a higher-risk category since 2016 and are no longer sold in the U.S. This action came after several years in which the implants have been followed relentlessly by safety concerns.
 Many patients still have devices implanted.

 The FDA also decided to demand postmarket studies.
 With this requirement, the FDA wanted to ensure that companies are offering proof that risks to patient health have been sufficiently evaluated.
 The agency says that data from studies will evaluate new devices submitted for review.

 The FDA showed that studies on thousands of explanted devices revealed heavier wear between the metal parts of the implant than what was expected.
+However, the tests performed on the implants before the FDA allowed them on the market did not reveal such a high level of wear.

 Certain patients had higher levels of metal ions in their blood and no adverse events, while severe symptoms were present in some patients with lower levels.
 According to the FDA, the levels of metal ions in the blood were higher for patients who had the device removed from their bodies than those who still had the implant.